Guidelines for Applying for Utilization of ITS-Clinical Research Center (CRC) Resources

 Award Notification: A review sheet will be communicated to the PI within a week after the SRC meeting.

 Study Initiation: After obtaining SRC and IRB approvals, investigators are required to contact the Nurse Manager, Margaret Ottenbacher, at x21619 to schedule a Study Initiation meeting, which must occur before starting the study on the CRC.
 The purpose of this meeting is to assure that the CRC staff and the investigator’s staff understand what is expected of each other, and to be sure that the CRC resources will be available when needed.
 Medical coverage and other safety considerations are also discussed.
 A Primary Nurse is assigned to each new protocol, and educates the other nurses regarding the protocol requirements.

 Investigator’s Responsibility for using the CRC: Responsibilities of CRC investigators include the following:

 - Acknowledge the ITS - CRC in scientific publications: The following language is recommended:

-“This study was conducted on (or used resources of) the Institute for Translational Sciences - Clinical Research Center (ITS-CRC) at the University of Texas Medical Branch at Galveston supported in part by grant 1UL1RR029876-01 from the National Center for Research Resources, National Institutes of Health”.
+“This study was conducted with the support of the Institute for Translational Sciences at the University of Texas Medical Branch, supported in part by a Clinical and Translational Science Award (UL1TR000071) from the National Center for Advancing Translational Sciences, National Institutes of Health”.

 Closing a CRC Study: A study should not be terminated with the CRC and IRB until data analysis is complete and publications have been prepared.
 A study may be closed to enrollment, but CRC resources may still be used for follow-up visits, data analysis, etc. If the study is to remain active and continue to use CRC resources, there must be current IRB approval.